 If you want to pursue pregnancy after removal of fibroids, you’ll have to choose between these options.
 And there are many factors to consider.
 First, you should understand that fibroid location matters when it comes to impact on fertility.
 So, depending on your situation, you may choose to delay treatment until after your family is complete.
 (But keep in mind that fibroids can impact your pregnancy, even if they don’t get in the way of conception.)
 Plus, if you are pregnant with fibroids, you’ll need extra monitoring to make sure the growths don’t limit fetal development.

 In other words, choosing to treat fibroids before pregnancy may improve your chances of carrying your baby to term, and avoiding complications.
-So, if you have fibroids and still want to start or expand your family, we invite you to schedule a consultation with our Houston area specialists.
-We’ll discuss your fertility-preserving treatment options and help you make a choice that works for your goals.
+So, if you have fibroids and still want to start or expand your family, we invite you to click here to request an appointment.
+When you come in, we’ll discuss your fertility-preserving treatment options and help you make a choice that works for your goals.